Acleppe/dating_data/README.md

 Interestingly, however, we see that while _Attraction_ and _Chemistry_ show no real difference between __not__ viewing someone as a possible friend, _Intellectual Connection_ and _Humor_ both are markedly lower for people I judged to not be a prospective friend compared to those I simply felt wouldn't be right to date.
 In other words, if I didn't feel good chemistry or attraction to someone then I wouldn't be keen on dating them, but I could very well consider them still a friend.
 However if we didn't have a fair mental or comedic connection, then I felt there was little to tie us together as even just friends.

+The Logit coefficients for which variable most correlates to labeling someone a valid "friend" bear this out, too, with _Humor_ and _Intellectual Connection_ leading the way at .706 and .569, respectively.  _Attraction_ brings up the rear at .266, showing friendship in my view has little to do with physical appearance.
+(Yay me?)

 We don't need an NIH-funded Harvard study to tell us this, of course.
 But it _is_ neat to see it borne out in my own dating history.
 By and large, I have to be on the same page intellectually or comedically if I want to be reliable friends with someone.
 If I am attracted to them and have a romantic chemistry, then I appear to be willing to "trade in" a bit of mental rapport and mirth for the even most sought-after intimate connection.
 I suspect my experience with this echoes that of most men my age and younger, for better or worse.

 <BR>